hyunwoongko/nanoRLHF/nanorlhf/nanosets/docs/en/11_json_io.en.md

 - Each row is a `dict` (e.g., `{"name": "Kevin", "age": 30}`), or
 - If it is a null row, it is `None` (in JSON, `null`).

 Columnar schema/buffer information is not stored together in JSON.
-Instead, it focuses on “materializing rows into Python objects and dumping them to JSON.”
+Instead, it focuses on "materializing rows into Python objects and dumping them to JSON."
 In other words, when exporting to JSON, you give up most of the columnar benefits (contiguous buffers, type stability, zero-copy) and gain readability and general portability.

 ## 2. Type definitions: `Row`, `TableLike`